How To Navigate International Shipping As A Small Business

 2. Streamline Order Processing

-When shipping out of the country, expect potential delays.
+When shipping out of the country, you can expect potential delays.
 The faster you can get items through the order process and out the door, the faster international customers receive the item.
 Setting up a supply chain management strategy improves results by as much as 40% and keeps your clients happy.

 3. Calculate Duties and Tariffsa perwson calculating duties and tariffs